nextcloud/documentation/admin_manual/configuration/performance_tips.rst

 -----------------------------

 MySQL or MariaDB should be preferred because of the `performance limitations of SQLite with highly concurrent applications <http://www.sqlite.org/whentouse.html>`_, like ownCloud.

+On large instances you could consider `running MySQLTuner <https://github.com/major/MySQLTuner-perl/>`_ to optimize the database.